telerik/kendo-ui-core/docs/styles-and-layout/sass-themes.md

 To get the SASS-based Kendo UI themes, you can:

 * Use the pre-build CSS files.
 * Use the NPM packages.

 ### Using Pre-Built CSS

 To get a complete theme by using its pre-built CSS files, apply either of the following approaches:

 - Use the CSS files that are shipped with the Kendo UI distribution.
+For example, the "Default v2" theme is distributed as `styles/kendo.default-v2.min.css`.
-- Use the NPM package which contains a pre-built `dist/all.css` CSS file.
+- Use the NPM package which contains a pre-built `dist/all.css` CSS file for the theme.
+See below for instructions on how to obtain the NPM package.

 ### Using NPM Packages

-The SASS-based themes are available on the Progress NPM registry.
+The SASS-based themes are available as packages on the Progress NPM registry:

-Currently, Kendo UI delivers the Kendo UI Default v2 package available as @progress/kendo-theme-default.
+* `@progress/kendo-theme-default` "Default v2"

+To access the Progress NPM registry you need an *Telerik account with active commercial license*.
+See [Kendo UI Professional - Installation]({% slug kendoui_npm_packages_kendoui_installation %}#kendo-ui-professional) for instructions on how to access the registry.

 ## Customizing the Themes